urakubo/Dojo-standalone/Documents/Workflow1.md

 #### Target EM images and ground truth

 1. Download the file "Example2DNN.zip" from the link below and unzip it on your UNI-EM installed PC.
-Copy and paste the unzipped contents to the "data" folder of the UNI-EM ([UNI-EM]).
+Copy and paste the unzipped contents to the "data" folder of UNI-EM ([UNI-EM]).
 Here the training image is stored in "[UNI-EM]/data/_2DNN_training_images", and the ground truth segmentation is stored in "[UNI-EM]/data/_2DNN_ground_truth" (**Fig. 1**).
 The software Vast lite is recommend to make such ground truth segmentation ( https://software.rc.fas.harvard.edu/lichtman/vast/ ).

 	- "Example2DNN.zip": https://www.dropbox.com/s/k1baokh6yz1ucjk/Example2DNN.zip?dl=0
 <BR>